cristianmatache/workspace/README.md

       -  same for all tools e.g. isort, docformatter, autoflake, shellcheck, flake8, jblack etc.

-To add things on the PYTHONPATH (i.e. to mark directories as sources roots) go to build-support/make/python/setup.py Different languages have different goals, for example Python can be packaged hermetically with Shiv, while Bash can't obviously.
+To add things on the PYTHONPATH (i.e. to mark directories as sources roots) go to build-support/make/python/setup.py Different languages have different goals, for example Python can be packaged hermetically with Shiv, while Bash obviously can't.

 The following goals must support the "on" and "since" syntax and ensure that they are only run if there are any targets for the language they target: